 BARRON RYAN (BFA ’09 Music) is the son of two musicians who grew up in a house filled with the sounds of artists ranging from Chopin to James Brown.
 After beginning piano lessons at age four with his father, Ryan studied piano performance at the University of Oklahoma.

-ADRIANNA HICKS (BFA '11 Musical Theatre) plays Catherine of Aragon, in the Broadway production of the Tony Award-winning musical SIX THE MUSICAL.
+ADRIANNA HICKS (BFA '11 Musical Theatre) originated the rold of Catherine of Aragon, in the Broadway production of the Tony Award-winning musical SIX THE MUSICAL for which she was nominated for a Drama Desk Award.

 ANDY TOFA, (BFA '15-Musical Theatre) plays the roles of John Laurens and Philip Hamilton in the national tour of Hamilton.